JamFox/docs.jamfox.dev/docs/content/food/maincourses.md

 7. Add white wine and cook, stirring, until wine has almost fully cooked off, 1 to 2 minutes.
 8. Toss everything together in a bowl and move to a baking dish with cream or crème fraîche.
 9. Cover with slabs of Reblochon rind side up in a way that will melt the cheese evenly on top.
-10. Bake at 175°C until golden brown, about 40 minutes.
+10. Bake at 165°C (Tammetõru 185°C) until golden brown, about 40 minutes.

 ## Wasabi Mayo Beef Tacos